Master's Thesis Summer Term 2026

 Please read the following text carefully.

-Master's thesis supervision at the BIM chair during Summer term 2025 is organized in the following way:
+Master's thesis supervision at the BIM chair during summer term 2025 is organized in the following way:

-Selection criteria: Preference in the selection of Master's thesis students will be given to excellent students that participated in the scientific projects of the BIM chair.
+Selection criteria: Preference in the selection of Master's thesis students will be given to excellent students who participated in the scientific projects of the BIM chair.
 The selection is not based on first come, first served.
 We always recommend you to apply at several chairs at the same time.
 There is no guarantee that you will be offered a place at your preferred chair/the BIM chair.
 We supervise a maximum of 10 Master's theses per semester, which is far more than we have capacity for.

-Notification: Applicants are going to receive information about the result of the selection no later than March 20th 2025.
+Notification: Applicants are going to receive information about the result of the selection no later than March 20th 2026.

-Topic: You are welcome to (a) propose your own topic (but make sure that you have access to data so you can test your hypotheses) or (b) make a priority list of three topics from the BIM chair list of potential topics.
+Topic: You are welcome to (a) propose your own topic (but make sure that you have access to data so you can test your hypotheses), or (b) make a priority list of three topics from the BIM chair list of potential topics.
 Topic issues will NOT be discussed before April.
 Please indicate the number of the topic (e.g., Topic 1) in your priority list.
 The topic preferences you send us should not be changed after the end of the application period, as we will try to assign you to a supervisor considering your first priority.

-Registration: The thesis registration and start of the 18-week writing period is no later than May 27th 2025 (the registration document is available on the website of the examination office - registration form Master's thesis: Click here).
+Registration: The thesis registration and start of the 18-week writing period is no later than May 27th 2026 (the registration document is available on the website of the examination office - registration form Master's thesis: Click here).

 For the thesis registration, please check (a) again whether you fulfill all the requirements to register for the Master's thesis before sending us the registration form and (b) then send us your current transcript of records together with the registration form via e-mail.
 If it becomes apparent after the reading period has begun that you do not meet the requirements (for example, because you have failed a course for which you had not yet received a grade), please let us know IMMEDIATELY.